How to Have Confidence in a Job Interview

 Conclusion

-Confidence in job interviews is not an innate trait; it’s an outcome of deliberate preparation, evidence-based storytelling, and repeatable presence practices.
+Confidence in job interviews is not an innate trait—it’s the outcome of deliberate preparation, evidence-based storytelling, and repeatable presence practices.
 By reframing the interview as a contribution, building outcome-first stories, rehearsing deliberately, and developing a short, reliable pre-interview routine, you create a predictable, scalable source of calm and persuasive presence.
-When your career goals include global mobility, these skills compound—clear, measurable stories and a composed demeanor translate into lower perceived risk and higher hireability.
+When your career goals include global mobility, these skills compound—clear measurable stories and a composed demeanour translate into lower perceived risk and higher hireability.